Benjamin Franklin Stringfellow (1840–1913)

-Frank Stringfellow (1840 – June 8, 1913) was a Confederate officer and spy who survived the American Civil War, and married the sweetheart for whom he repeatedly risked his life to court – Emma Green.
+Frank Stringfellow (c.
+1840 – June 8, 1913) was a Confederate officer and spy who survived the American Civil War, and married the sweetheart for whom he repeatedly risked his life to court – Emma Green.
 After the war Stringfellow married Green, and became an Episcopal minister.

 Shortly after joining the Confederate Army, Stringfellow became the "personal scout" for Confederate General J.E.B.
 Stuart.
 He crossed into Union territory on multiple missions, until the Union placed a $10,000 reward for his capture.

 American Civil War

 When war broke out, Stringfellow sought a commission in the Confederate Army.
 Despite four denials due to his fragile health (and 94 pound weight), Stringfellow eventually secured a commission as Captain in the 4th Virginia Cavalry (his brothers also served the Confederacy, although his cousins Pleasant and Robert Stringfellow served in the U.S. Army).

+On September 4, 1862 he led 20 soldiers in a raid in an attempt to capture Union General Joseph Bartlett, whose headquarters were in the front yard of the home of Julia Sanford, a farmer and Union sympathizer in New Baltimore, Virginia.
+They fired a number of rounds at the Union troops and into the home but were unsuccessful.
 Stringfellow rode with General J.E.B.
 Stuart at Seven Pines, Cold Harbor, and the raid at Catlett's Station.
 Stringfellow also rode with Colonel John Singleton Mosby of the 43rd Virginia Cavalry, most notably in the raid at Loudoun Heights on January 9, 1864.

 However, Stringfellow's fame derived from his confidential service, sometimes directly for General Robert E. Lee, but much through J.E.B.
 Stuart until his death in March 1864.
 By the end of the war, Stringfellow was known as the most dangerous man in the Confederacy, with a $10,000 bounty placed on his head.
 Stringfellow posed as a dental assistant in Alexandria, Virginia and gathered intelligence, and later even obtained a dental license and did the same in Washington, D.C.
 Unlike the plot line of the PBS drama Mercy Street, there is no evidence that Stringfellow was involved in any attempt on the life of President Abraham Lincoln.